 - Bald spots/patches that would indicate hair-pulling.

-- Signs of drug or alcohol abuse (see below).
+- Signs of drug or alcohol (see below).

-Substance abuse and self-harm share many of the same risk factors.
+Substance misuse and self-harm share many of the same risk factors.
 These include:7–11

 - Physical abuse.

 - Sexual abuse or assault.

 - Parental/familial substance abuse.

 - Mental health disorders, such as depression, anxiety disorder, or eating disorder.

 Research has shown a strong link between self-harming behaviors and substance use in adolescence.5

 Also, those who self-harmed during their adolescence were found to be at increased risk of misusing substances or becoming substance-dependent in adulthood.5